aconsiglio03/Recipe-Review-Analysis/README.md

 $H_{0}$: All recipe ratings regardless of the recipe's tags are part of the same rating distribution.\
 $H_{1}$: Recipes marked easy (have the tag '3-steps-or-less', 'easy', or 'beginner-cook')
 <br>
 We created an easy df with an extra column determining whether or not these tags exist in a recipe's tags.
 0.58 recipes were classified as 'easy', a good divide to test on.
 We then permuted the 'easy' column 5000 times, and observed whether the means were more extreme than 0.01, the difference in mean ratings.
-Through our test, we got a p-value of 0.0004, showing that recipes with easy tags have a higher distribution of ratings.
+Through our test, we got a p-value of 0.0004, so we reject our null hypothesis and instead hypothesize that recipes with tags referring to their easiness have a higher distribution of ratings.

+<br><br>

+### Framing a Prediction Problem

+For our model we wanted to predict the 'rating' column of our data because we thought it was the most interesting variable.
+It tells you very simply and clearly whether or not people enjoyed the recipe and if they would recommend it to others.
+Because we need to build a model that takes into consideration the data we would have at the time, we only utilized variables given in the original recipe, nothing from a user's review.
+If we're able to create a successful model that uses attributes of a recipe, we're able to get some insight as to what makes a good recipe, and why people may be drawn to specific kinds of recipes.
+Since we're only using information from the recipes, we grouped each unique recipe and created a column 'avg_rating' which states the mean rating of each recipe.
+We then rounded the means to the nearest whole number, because we believed we'd have better luck creating a **classifier** model rather than a regression model.
+Because ratings have 5 'classes' (1-5 stars), this is a **multiclass** classification.